-I am interested in not just the average treatment effects, but also effects across the distribution since, for instance, one might imagine that heavy users of an application or category would respond differently than infrequent users of an application or category at the baseline.
-As a result, I also estimate quantile treatment effects using the same specification.
-I estimate these effects using a standard quantile regression since the fact that treatment status is exogenous allows for identification of the conditional QTE with a quantile regression (Abadie, Angrist and Imbens, 2002).
+I am interested in not just the average treatment effects, but also effects across the distribution since one might imagine that heavy users of an application or category would respond differently than infrequent users of an application or category at the baseline.
+As a result, I also estimate quantile treatment effects using the same specification and with a standard quantile regression since the fact that treatment status is exogenous allows for identification of the conditional QTE with a quantile regression (Abadie, Angrist and Imbens, 2002).
 Finally, since the distribution of usage is skewed and, occasionally, sparse I consider the specifications in both logs and levels.
-In order to accommodate the zeros in my data, I use the inverse hyperbolic sine transform in lieu of logs, which leads to a similar interpretation of coefficient estimates (Bellemare
+In order to accomodate the zeros in my data, I use the inverse hyperbolic sine transform in lieu of logs, which leads to a similar interpretation of coefficient estimates (Bellemare and Wichman, 2019).